Substance smeared on synagogues in series of ‘revolting’ antisemitic incidents

 “We are very aware of how distressing these offences have been for those who have been targeted.
 We will not tolerate this kind of behaviour.”

-Ms Harber added that the force was actively engaging with the local community to provide reassurance and support and encouraged people to speak to police regarding any concerns they may have.
+Ms Harber said the force is actively engaging with the local community to provide reassurance and support, and she encouraged people to speak to police regarding any concerns they may have.

 Police received reports that a liquid was thrown at a school at around 2am on Monday September 8 and that a substance had been smeared on two further synagogues on Tuesday September 2 and overnight on Thursday September 11.